Beaver Lumber

 Beaver Lumber (Castor Bricoleur in Quebec) was a Canadian building supply chain owned by Molson.
 It was once Canada's fourth largest building supply chain with 138 stores.
-In 2000 it was purchased by Home Hardware, a cooperative of over 1000 independent Canadian hardware stores.
+In 2000, it was purchased by Home Hardware, a cooperative of over 1,000 independent Canadian hardware stores.
 Beaver Lumber stores were rebranded as Home Building Centres.

 History

 Beaver Lumber, once Canada's leading supplier of lumber, building materials and related products and services, began in 1883 as the Banbury Bros.
 Lumber Company in Wolseley, Saskatchewan.
 Banbury Bros.
-Lumber Company bought its local rival, Gibson Lumber, in 1904 and two years later joined with the Regina Lumber and Supply Co., creating a business with twelve lumber yards.
-A thirst for expansion resulted in the Banbury brothers striking a deal with some Winnipeg lumber yards.
+Lumber Company bought its local rival, Gibson Lumber, in 1904 and two years later joined with the Regina Lumber and Supply Co., creating a business with twelve lumberyards.
+A thirst for expansion resulted in the Banbury brothers striking a deal with some Winnipeg lumberyards.
 A new name was needed that was in some way connected to wood, so when Edwin Banbury suggested "Beaver", the company identity was created in 1906 and would become an institution in parts of Canada for another 90 years.

 Beaver Lumber was a community-based business and focused on building relationships with its customers.
 The company eventually operated 130 stores across the country.